How to Create In-App Tutorials to Drive Product Adoption14 min read

 Best in-app tutorial examples

-I’ve already covered some examples while going over in-app tutorial application’s best practices but here is a collection of some of the best tutorials that follow them too.
+I’ve already covered the basics and some examples while going over in-app tutorial application’s best practices but here is a collection of some of the best tutorials that follow them too.

 Kommunicate in-app tutorial guiding users step-by-step